 Loads of train tickets include hidden freebies and discounts in major towns and cities, so get clued up:

-- 2-for-1 entry to hundreds of tourist attractions such as London Zoo, Madame Tussauds, The London Eye and many more.
-But these discounts aren’t only in London - there are loads of days out all over the UK for train travellers.
+2-for-1 entry to hundreds of tourist attractions such as London Zoo, Madame Tussauds, The London Eye and many ore around the UK.

 8. See more, learn more

 Train travel can be a truly romantic and fascinating way to travel.
 Travel through different places and gaze out your window upon varied landscapes and culture.
 Castles, vineyards, villages, the Alps, Rhine falls.
 There’s so much to see and trains traverse all of it.